katerina-tziala/fullstackopen2019/part5/bloglist/backend/README.md

 ## Linting the App

+1. Make sure that all the dependencies of the *Bloglist API* are installed.

-Navigate from your terminal inside the /part5/bloglist/backend directory and run ***npm run lint***.
+2. Navigate from your terminal inside the /part5/bloglist/backend directory and run ***npm run lint***.

 ## Testing the App